 Destination Protocol Port Range Description Security groups that you configure for instances on cluster nodes tcp 2049 Allow access from instances on cluster nodes.
-Specify the "A.1.3.5.1 Rules for Instances" security group as the destination.
+Specify the "A.1.3.5.1 Rules for Instances" security group cluster nodes Rules for Instances" security g as the destination.